-You can create an online intake form for your clinic, or for specific disciplines, practitioners, or appointments to be sent out to your patients when:
+You can create an online intake form for your entire clinic, a specific discipline, certain practitioners, or an appointment type, to be sent out to your patients when:

 - They book an appointment through online booking